SankarSrinivasan1/SriSEO.js/README.md

 4. Once the library is included, you can start using the "SriSEO.js" functions in your website code.
 Refer to the **"Usage" code examples and documentation provided below for details on how to use the library's features.**

 This method allows you to include the "SriSEO.js" library directly in your HTML file without relying on a build process or external module bundler.
-It simplifies the setup process, especially for smaller projects or static websites.
+It simplifies the setup process, especially for **smaller projects or static websites.**

-Remember to adjust the file path (`'path/to/seoify.js'`) based on the actual location of the library file in your project directory structure.
+Remember to adjust the file path (`'mywebsite/sriseo/sriseo.js'`) based on the actual location of the library file in your project directory structure.

 **Note: If you plan to use the library on multiple pages of your website, it's recommended to include the `<script>` tag in a shared HTML template or include file to ensure consistent usage across all pages.**

 ### Installation 2

-To include the "SEOify.js" library from a content delivery network (CDN), follow these steps:
+To include the "SriSEO.js" library from a content delivery network (CDN), follow these steps:

 1. In your HTML file, include the library by adding a `<script>` tag with the `src` attribute pointing to the CDN URL.
-For example:

  ```html
    <script src="https://sriseojs.netlify.app/sriseo.js"></script>